 - The Pfizer/BioNTech vaccine is authorized for ages 5 and older.

-- Moderna or Johnson & Johnson vaccines are authorized for ages 18 and older through emergency use authorization from the FDA.
+- Moderna or Johnson and Johnson vaccines are authorized for ages 18 and older through emergency use authorization from the FDA.

 All three vaccines help the immune system block the virus that causes COVID-19.
 This can be done in different ways: